Somatic Hypnotherapy F.A.Q. and Answers

 23. What role does the subconscious mind play in hypnotherapy?

-The mind is the immaterial set of faculties comprising various cognitive and non-cognitive aspects called consciousness and respectively the subconscious mind.
+The mind is the immaterial set of faculties comprising various cognitive and non-cognitive aspects called consciousness and, respectively, the subconscious mind.
 Consciousness is the accessible part of the mind that governs rational thoughts, intelligence, factual memory, judgment, and coordinates thoughtful actions.
-The subconscious mind operates as an autopilot guided mainly by intuition, instincts, habits, and feelings.
+The subconscious mind operates as an autopilot guided mainly by intuition, instincts, habits, and feelings*.

-The Subconscious part of the mind controls the biological processes that keep us alive and our behavior patterns.
-Information is imprinted in the subconscious through the experience of emotionally significant life events, through repetition, through trauma, through rituals, and hypnosis.
-Thus, hypnosis is the quickest and most efficient way to operate directly into the subconscious mind changes in perceptions, behaviors, attitudes, beliefs, and feelings.
+The subconscious controls the biological processes that keep us alive and our behavioral patterns.
+Information is imprinted in the subconscious through emotionally significant life experiences, through repetition, through trauma, through ritual, and through hypnosis.
+Hypnosis is therefore the quickest and most efficient way to directly implement changes in perceptions, behaviors, attitudes, beliefs, and feelings* at the subconscious level.

 24. What areas can Somatic Hypnotherapy be helpful in?

-26. How much does hypnotherapy cost?
+27. How much does hypnotherapy cost?

 The "No Results - No Pay" principle guarantees my integrity and applies to all my therapies.**